little-bobby-tables/rose_quartz/README.md

 #### Signing in

-You need a special field for one-time password on the sign-in page (*app/views/devise/sessions/new.html.erb*).
+You need a special field for one-time password/backup code on the sign-in page (*app/views/devise/sessions/new.html.erb*).
-Since it is always present, you might want to make it obvious that it is only required to be filled in when the user has two-factor authentication enabled.

 Here's an example: